open-telemetry/oteps/text/0143-versioning-and-stability.md

-# OpenTelemetry versioning and stability
+# Versioning and stability for OpenTelemetry clients

 OpenTelemetry is a large project with strict compatibility requirements.
-This proposal defines the stability guarantees offered by OpenTelemetry, along with a versioning and lifecycle proposal which defines how we meet those requirements.
+This proposal defines the stability guarantees offered by the OpenTelemetry clients, along with a versioning and lifecycle proposal which defines how we meet those requirements.

 Language implementations are expected to follow this proposal exactly, unless a language or package manager convention interferes significantly.
 Implementations must take this cross-language proposal, and produce a language-specific proposal which details how these requirements will be met.

+Note: In this document, the term OpenTelemetry specifically refers to the OpenTelemetry clients.
+It does not refer to the specification or the Collector.

 ## Design goals